YuvalShaul/k8s/infrastructure/cluster/2-network.md

 ## Clone Machines

 - Maybe it is best to leave the template machine...well..as a template.
+- **power off the template machine**  (so clone it only when it is shut down)
 - Clone it carefully in VirtualBox - to create 3 workers nodes and one control node:
-  - **Clone when machine is not working !**
+  - make sure: **Clone when machine is not working !**
   - right-click clone
-  - Rename your new machine (k8s-control, k8s-a, k8s-b, k8s-b)
+  - Name: k8s-control, k8s-a, k8s-b, k8s-b
-  - create new MAC addresses
+  - Generate new MAC addresses
+  - Uncheck other options
   - Full clone !!!
 - Configure 2 or more CPUs for your control node machine( settings/system).
 - Configure networking for your machines: